georgik/esp32-idf-nmea-example/README.md

 Key elements:
 - `esp_idf_project` contains main C code like any other ESP-IDF application.
-- The ESP-IDF componet with name `esp_rust_component` is stored in subdirectory with components.
+- The ESP-IDF componet with name `nmea` is stored in subdirectory with components.
-  - The `esp_rust_component` component contains C adapter layer which helps interfacing with Rust library.
+  - The `nmea_idf_rs` component contains C adapter layer which helps interfacing with Rust library.
-- The Rust code is stored in `components/esp_rust_component/rust_crate` subdirectory.
+- The Rust code is stored in `components/nmea/nmea_idf_rs` subdirectory.

 The component can be uploaded later on to [Component Manager](https://components.espressif.com/).